 When we ride

 There will be a few informal group rides and practices in the Fall.
-Regular team practice begins in January, every Tuesday and Thursday afternoon and Sunday morning for a longer ride.
+Regular team practice begins first weekend in December, every Tuesday and Thursday afternoon and Saturday OR Sunday morning for a longer ride.
 Team practice meetings address basic physical fitness and include instruction and practice on bike handling, mental focus, and nutrition for you, the endurance student-athelete.

 Where we race